latortuga/has_magic_columns/README.md

 ## Inherited Model

-A child can inherit magic columns from its parent.
-You can use container models to provide a column template for contained objects.
-For example:
+A child can inherit magic columns from a parent.

     class Account < ActiveRecord::Base
       has_many :users